by Diane Spicer

 Who wouldn't want to carry a communication device that can help you out of a jam?

-Oh wait, isn't that your cell phone?
+Oh wait, isn't that your smart little cell phone?

 Enter satellite messengers, which are way more than just portable hand held devices for sending an SOS for rescue from nasty circumstances.